-When White Wizard Games attended 2018 PAX Unplugged in Philadelphia, we hosted several high profile contests.
+When Wise Wizard Games attended 2018 PAX Unplugged in Philadelphia, we hosted several high profile contests.
 Exclusive Legend Tournaments offer participants the chance to enhance the game, its self!
 Several past Legends have seen their likenesses featured in recent sets.

 At this show the Star Realms and Epic Legend Tournaments were each won by Ben Green.
 This is the first time a player has earned two Legend championships at a single show!

 We asked Ben to reflect a bit on the experience.

 M: Ben, tell us a little about yourself.
 You seem to be pretty competitive!